oanaciocioman/Candy/README.md

 # Candy
-Candy is a website we made for a bakery.
+Candy is a website we made for a bakery, using HTLM ,CSS and PHP.